arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/usb-data-logging/content.md

 ![Installing libraries in the Arduino IDE](assets/arduino-ide-2.png)

-***By default, the `Arduino_UnifiedStorage` library is installed with the `Arduino_POSIXStorage` and `Arduino_USBHostMbed5` libraries by the Arduino IDE's Library Manager.
-Check that all of the mentioned libraries are installed correctly.***
+***The `Arduino_UnifiedStorage` library need other dependencies: the `Arduino_POSIXStorage` and the `Arduino_USBHostMbed5` libraries.
+Ensure all the mentioned libraries are installed correctly and updated to their latest release.***

-The `Arduino_UnifiedStorage` library uses the RS-485 interface of your Opta™ device for debugging purposes.
-Install the `ArduinoRS485 library` also since it is used by the the `Arduino_UnifiedStorage` library for debugging.
-To receive and show the debug messages on your computer, you can use a USB to RS-485 converter such as [the converter used by the Arduino Pro Content Team](https://www.waveshare.com/usb-to-rs485.htm).
+**Note**: The `Arduino_UnifiedStorage` library can use the RS-485 interface of your Opta™ device for **debugging purposes**.
+Ensure that the `ArduinoRS485 library` is installed and updated to its latest release since it is used by the `Arduino_UnifiedStorage` library for debugging.
+To receive and show the debug messages on your computer, you can use a USB to RS-485 converter, such as [the converter used by the Arduino Pro Content Team](https://www.waveshare.com/usb-to-rs485.htm).
 You can use the Arduino IDE's Serial Monitor to display the messages received in the converter or another serial terminal such as [CoolTerm](https://freeware.the-meiers.org/), a simple and cross-platform (Windows, Mac, and Linux) serial port terminal application (no terminal emulation) that is geared towards hobbyists and professionals.

 ### Setting Up the Hardware